? ? ?

 Why hadn’t Werner…?

-I’m so stupid, Shion realized as she tore through the halls herself.
+I’m so stupid, Shion realized as she tore through the halls.
 Werner’s first official day in the field was today.
 And Atienna was at an important meeting with her mother, and the others were—dammit!
 How could she be so stupid?!

 A whirlwind suddenly hurtled through the hall down from up ahead, knocking her pursuers right off of their feet.
 When she looked forward, she found Jin standing there at the corner in front of a window.
 A staff conductor was in her hands.